KrishBharadwaj5678/Gestune/README.md

 - ✋ **Hand gestures** to control volume (swipe up to increase, swipe down to decrease).
 - 🤖 Uses **MediaPipe** for hand tracking and **OpenCV** for capturing video.
-- 🎧 Seamlessly integrates with system audio volume.
+- 🎧 Seamlessly integrates with system audio volume using PyCaw.
 - ⚡ Lightweight and easy to use.

 ---